 Workout Mat or Yoga Mat

 I like using a workout mat because I don’t like sweating all over our apartment floor.
-It’s also a good idea to create this padded area so you don’t slip, or scratch up floors with weights, sneakers, or other workout equipment.
+It’s also a good way to create a padded area so you don’t slip, or scratch up floors with weights, sneakers, or other workout equipment.

 If you have a separate room and want to keep a workout space set up at all times, you can purchase interlocking workout square tiles.
 However, you can also keep things simple with a mat that you can easily roll up and stow away when you’re done.